ziplab/Mesa/README.md

     attn = self.softmax(attn)
     ```

- 3. Alternatively, you can only compress one layer:
+ 3. You can also target one layer by:

     ```python
     import mesa as ms